yaroslavche/phptdlib/README.md

 ```

 ## Required

+The most of dependencies are installed via git submodules currently.

+But PHP-CPP currently has to be built separately.

  - [PHP-CPP v2.0.0][2]

- All dependencies are installed via git submodules.
-But PHP-CPP
- currently has buggy CMake configuration and should be globally installed as a library.

 ```bash
 git clone https://github.com/CopernicaMarketingSoftware/PHP-CPP.git